bpmct/company-blog/README.md

 1. Open Terminal or Web IDE

-1. Navigate to the project
+1. Navigate to the project (if you opened the terminal)

     ```sh
     cd company-blog